VSA Playwright Discovery Program

 • Pieces may be submitted as written scripts, video, or audio files (if applicable).

-• Authors may submit only one script, whether under their name, a pseudonym, or as a co-author.
+• Applicants may submit only one script, whether under their name or a pseudonym.

 • Entries must be original, unproduced, and unpublished at the time of submission.
 Pieces with previous readings or workshops are acceptable, as long as they were not produced for a paying audience and have not been publicly reviewed.